openresty/opm/README.md

 different kinds of "modules" after all.

 We also have plans to allow the user to install LuaRocks packages via `opm` through the special user ID `luarocks`.
-Although it poses a risk of installing an OpenResty-agnostic Lua module which may block the NGINX worker processes horribly on network I/O. But as the developers of `opm`, we always like choices, especially choices given to our users.
+It poses a risk of installing an OpenResty-agnostic Lua module which blocks the NGINX worker processes horribly on network I/O, nevertheless, as the developers of `opm`, we always like choices, especially those given to our users.

 [Back to TOC](#table-of-contents)